 Students who have been academically suspended shall, upon reinstatement, be placed on scholastic probation and be subject to final academic suspension from the University if:

-They acquire any additional deficit during any semester or session while on academic probation (SR 5.4.1.1).
+They acquire any additional deficit during any semester or session while on academic probation (SR SR 5.4.1.1).

-They have failed to meet the requirements for removal from academic probation by the end of the third semester following their reinstatement (SR 5.4.1.1).
+They have failed to meet the requirements for removal from academic probation by the end of the third semester following their reinstatement (SR SR 5.4.1.1).

 Once reinstated students have been removed from scholastic probation, they shall be subject to the same conditions for subsequent academic suspension as students who have not previously been academically suspended.